 What Is A Neuro ICU Nurse?

-Other names for Neuro ICU nurse include neuro nurse, neurocritical care nurse, and neuroscience nurse.
+Other names for Neuro ICU nurses include neuro nurses, neurocritical care nurses, and neuroscience nurses.
 A neuroscience nurse works with patients who are suffering from neurological problems.

 A neuro ICU nurse is a neuroscience nurse that works specifically in the Intensive Care Unit.
 You might have also heard it called neurocritical care nursing.